Forest Products Commission

 Prior to the establishment of the commission, commercial logging and harvesting, as well as sharefarming, was undertaken by the then-Department of Conservation and Land Management.
-Its creation meant the conservation and commercial interests of the state, in respect of forestry, were separated and therefore removed a perceived conflict of interest.
+Its creation meant the conservation and commercial interests of the state, with respect to forestry, were separated and therefore removed a perceived conflict of interest.

 As part of its operations, the Forest Products Commission operates a commercial nursery and seed technologies facility at West Manjimup.